Welcome to a huge list of psychological pricing strategies.

 Even if you reduce the perceived magnitude of your price, customers might be stagnant.
 You should give them a nudge.

 This section will teach you some pricing tactics that can motivate people to buy.
-You’ll learn (1) how to reduce the “pain” that we associate with paying and (2) how to properly use discounts to drive purchases.
+You’ll learn how to (a) reduce the “pain” that customers associate with paying and (b) use discounts properly.

 - SaaS Pricing: Features that Make People Upgrade — Jason Shah